cpetzold/node-impact/readme.md

 The game directory is an incomplete example version of an impact game.
 To use impact, you will need to:

-Copy the tools/, media/ and lib/ directories from impact.js library into game/public/
+1. Copy the tools/, media/ and lib/ directories from impact.js library into game/public/

 Your new folder structure will look like this:
--node-impact
+<pre>-node-impact
 |-game
  |-public
   |-css